15 First-Person Horror Games Like Alien: Isolation

 As you navigate the city while progressively slipping into madness, you take on the role of a young man urgently looking for answers in the frigid Scandinavian night.

-Originally, Cry of Fear was a Half-Life mod inspired by old-school survival horror games.
+Originally, Cry of Fear was a Half-Life mod that took inspiration from old-school survival horror games.
 It took the devs 4 years to fully develop it, but Cry of Fear finally became a full, free-to-play game that everyone can enjoy.
 Well, not everyone.
 According to the developers, this game is not for the weak of heart.

 Cry of Fear features an 8 hours-long single-player campaign, multiple endings, a co-op campaign, an original soundtrack, and more.
 I loved playing this indie horror game from start to finish.
 Especially considering how old it is, this game is seriously impressive.